Ranabor/CDC-2023/README.md

 Non-bangers dataset

 Dataset 1: In-Genre
-- Retrieve top 20 artists for the most common banger genres
+- Retrieve top 20 artists for the most common club genres
 - Get all the songs for the picked artists
 - Filter out songs that are part of the bangers dataset
-- Take out non-bangers with more than 60% popularity
+- Take out non-club songs with more than 60% popularity
 - Get the audio features

 Dataset 2: Out-of-Genre